proyecto26/thecryptopurge/README.md

 The game allow users to mint custom skins to be used in the game.
 Player will differ in appearance and style, but they will have no effect on the game mode.
 All players will have an equal change of winning the game.

+## Challenges we ran into
+Creating a decentralized real-time game that requires a back-end connection using `WebSockets` is the most challenging part of the project, additionally because **"don’t trust the player.
+Always assume the worst – that players will try to cheat"**, so it requires an `authority server` to create a **cheat-proof** architecture as cheating players tends to drive the players away from the game, therefore the core problems are `human nature` and `physics`.

+Developing an `authoritative server architecture` introduce a whole new class of challenges; `Client-Side Prediction`, `Server Reconciliation`, `Entity Interpolation`, `Lag Compensation` dealing with networks and scaling the system itself.

 ## Intructions to run the projects
 - **Client side:**
 ```